GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/tables.rst

 replaces the original ``table1``.

 The index of the ``pabeta`` column in ``table2`` is found with the ``index`` method as shown on Line 2.
-Then it is just a matter of copying that column from ``table2`` to the columns of ``table1`` (Line 3).
+Then it is just a matter of adding that column from ``table2`` to the columns of ``table1`` (Line 3).

 The columns in the new ``table1`` are::